thehimel/django-multi-user-types/README.md

 - dj-database-url - for postgres db url
 - gunicorn - for running python server in heroku
 - whitenoise - to server static files by running collecstatic in heroku
+- django-cleanup - to delete files when user updates a filefield

 ## Getting Started
 Create and activate virtual env with Miniconda and install dependencies.